ibm-cloud-docs/sell/pc-support.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support
+# Getting help and support with Partner Center
 {: #get-pc-support}

-If you are experiencing issues with Partner Center or have specific questions about onboarding a product, you can get help by contacting {{site.data.keyword.Bluemix_notm}} Support or Partner Center onboarding specialist.
+If you are experiencing issues with Partner Center or have specific questions about onboarding a product, you can get help by contacting {{site.data.keyword.cloud}} support or a Partner Center onboarding specialist, depending on the type of issue you're experiencing.
 {: shortdesc}

-Make sure you're assigned at least the editor role on the Support Center account management service to create, edit, or view support cases.
-For more information about actions and roles for account management services, see [Assigning access to account management services](/docs/account?topic=account-account-services#account-management-actions-roles) or to assign other users access, see [Assigning user access for working with support cases](/docs/get-support?topic=get-support-access).
-{: note}
+You can also use the following resources before you contact {{site.data.keyword.cloud_notm}} to get answers to your questions:

+* Review the [FAQs](/docs/sell?topic=sell-thirdparty-sw-faqs) in the product documentation.
+* Review the [troubleshooting documentation](/docs/sell?topic=sell-ts-view-usage) to troubleshoot and resolve common issues.
+* Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
+* Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
+When you ask a question, tag the question with `ibm-cloud` and `partner-center`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.

 ## Getting help with onboarding